Japan's Kirin to withdraw from its Myanmar brewery venture

 BANGKOK (AP) — Japanese beverage giant Kirin Holdings said Monday it has decided to withdraw from its joint venture in Myanmar.

-Kirin, owner of the San Miguel, Fat Tire and Lion brands, announced more than a year ago that it was unhappy with a Feb.
-1, 2021, military takeover that violated its corporate standards and human rights policy.
-But the company had been trying to keep its beer business in the country.

-In a statement Monday, Kirin said it was discussing its withdrawal from the business with MEHL, which is a military-affiliated company.
+The company said it hopes to finish its withdrawal by June.
+No names of potential buyers of its stake were disclosed.

+Human rights activists urged Kirin to “divest responsibly” and avoid payments to the military administration and MEHL.
+Some opponents of the military had urged the Myanmar public to boycott products made by the venture, Myanmar Brewery.

-Earlier, the company sought commercial arbitration in a dispute with MEHL over its plan to unwind the joint venture.
-MEHL then petitioned for liquidation of the venture, which Kirin said violated the joint venture agreement and was an “unjustified motion.”
+Earlier, Kirin sought commercial arbitration in a dispute with MEHL over its plan to unwind the joint venture.
+MEHL had petitioned for liquidation of the venture, which Kirin said violated the joint venture agreement and was an “unjustified motion.”
+A court recently ruled against MEHL’s petition, citing a technicality.

-Kirin said earlier negotiations with MEHL had been delayed by political instability, worsening safety concerns and the pandemic and there had been no meaningful progress in their negotiations.

 A response from the Myanmar company was not immediately available.